-The following members met at Genghis Grill next to Town East Mall: Wes Wynne, Michel Langlais, Jerry Ethridge, Mike Newel and Don Payne.
+All Members: The following members met at Genghis Grill next to Town East Mall: Wes Wynne, Michel Langlais, Jerry Ethridge, Mike Newel and Don Payne.
 We discussed NABGO, club business, Mike’s progress with a new design turret and we had a great lunch.
 I hope everyone knows these meetings are open to everyone and can be a lot of fun.

 A lot has been said on the job of being a convoy escort in previous newsletters and in the various forums.
 But for all the strategy and positioning and such that goes into it and there is a lot, the single biggest part of protecting a convoy is keeping your warship with the convoy.
 With apologies to Admiral Nelson – “A escorting Captain can do no wrong who puts his ship alongside the convoy.”
 Since I’ve been the designated convoy escort more times than not, I though I’d impart some “wisdom” learned over the years.

 Most captains equip their ships to fire using mechanical poppet valves (Clippard SMAV-3) as pilots for their MPA-7 or MPA-5 actuators.
 Opening the pilot valve with a servo allows pressurized CO2 to reach the actuator, which in turn pushes open the main firing valve in the turret body, firing the gun.
 This is a simple method, tried and true.
 The mechanical/pneumatic operation is easy to understand, easy to troubleshoot, and very reliable.
 An example of this system is documented in Safe, Effective CO2 Delivery.